 On the 15 March 2020, the NSW Health Minister, Mr Brad Hazzard, executed special state powers under legislative authority, specifically, section 7 of the Public Health Act 2010 (NSW) (the PH Act).

-The PH Act, s7(5) notes that any orders issued under Section 7, may be extended for further periods from time to time, but the total period the order continues in force cannot exceed 90 days, unless they are withdrawn or made to expire sooner.
+S7(5) of the PH Act notes that any orders issued under Section 7 may be extended for further periods from time to time, but that the total period the order continues in force cannot exceed 90 days, unless withdrawn or made to expire sooner.

-Since the original publication of Public Health Orders proclaimed by the Health Minister, Mr Brad Hazzard, 15 March 2020, subsequent issuing of new or amended public health orders has remained consistently in force and extended on a needs basis, up to and including the most recent issuance of orders which took effect on 27 November 2021.
+Since the original publication of Public Health Orders proclaimed by the Health Minister, Mr Brad Hazzard, on 15 March 2020, subsequent issuing of new or amended public health orders has occurred on a needs basis, up to and including the most recent issuance of orders which took effect on 27 November 2021.

-In all the states and territories, a Public Health Emergency has been declared except for New South Wales, in its place using general powers supported by section 7 of the Public Health Act 2010 (NSW).
+In all states and territories, a Public Health Emergency has been declared except for New South Wales.
+Instead, NSW has relied on general directions issued under section 7 of the Public Health Act 2010 (NSW).

-Whilst general orders can be issued under section 7, section 61 and section 62 of the PH Act have been exclusively neglected despite both sections legislatively compelling the “Secretary” or “An Authorised Medical Practitioner” to follow regulatory provisions that specifically pertain to the testing or treatment of a person with Category 4 or 5 condition (which Covid-19 is defined as).
+Whilst general orders can be issued under section 7, section 61 and section 62 of the PH Act have been neglected despite both sections legislatively compelling the “Secretary” or “An Authorised Medical Practitioner” to follow regulatory provisions that specifically pertain to the testing or treatment of a person with Category 4 or 5 condition (which Covid-19 is defined as).

-The current COVID-19 measures in NSW are due to expire no later than the 26 March 2022.
+The current COVID-19 measures in NSW are due to expire no later than 26 March 2022.
 On or prior to that date, the NSW Government could theoretically amend or extend COVID-19 emergency provisions, however, we note that;

 Extending the Public Health Emergency powers is not a given, nor is it automatic; and

-The NSW Government would be subject to many checks and balances before determining any decision to extend or amend any health provisions under the PH Act
+The NSW Government would be subject to many checks and balances before determining any decision to extend or amend any health provisions under the PH Act.

-On or around August 2021 and the months continuing, several Mandatory Vaccination Directions came into effect.
-Like prior directions before it, the Mandatory Vaccination Directions are stated to be issued pursuant to the Public Health Act 2010 (NSW).
+In August 2021, several public health orders applicable to the industries listed above came into effect.
+The public health orders are stated to be issued pursuant to the Public Health Act 2010 (NSW).

-The Mandatory Vaccination Directions impose “obligations upon employers in relation to the vaccination of workers”.
+Problematically, the public health orders have the effect of imposing obligations upon employers in relation to the vaccination of their workers.
+Essentially, they force me to implement mandatory vaccination directions to my staff, on your behalf.

-The Mandatory Vaccination Direction denies Procedural Fairness and Natural Justice
+The Public Health Orders deny Procedural Fairness and Natural Justice

-The Mandatory Vaccination Direction asks me to direct my staff to receive a vaccine which many of them do not wish to receive.
+The public health orders ask me to direct my staff to receive a vaccine which many of them do not wish to receive.
 The worker must produce evidence of having received their vaccination dose - and evidence of having received the prescribed number of doses of their COVID-19 vaccination.

 The employer, owner, occupier or person apparently in charge must check that the worker provides documentation which shows either of the following;